 The project area is on Fort Hamilton and is generally bounded by White Avenue to east, Verrazano-Narrows Bridge to the west, Holiday Inn Express to the north, and Garrison Headquarters to the south (Figure 1-2).
-The project area is approximately 95,000 ft2 and contains a gravel parking lot with concrete pathways, a landscaped area with turf lawn and trees, and sections of White Avenue and Schum Avenue (Appendix D - Site Photos).
-The existing gravel parking lot within the project area was closed in 2023 due to persistent flooding.
+The project area is approximately 95,000 ft and contains a gravel parking lot with concrete pathways, a landscaped area with turf lawn and trees, and sections of White Avenue and Schum Avenue (Appendix D - Site Photos).
+The existing gravel parking lot within the project area is periodically closed because of wet conditions.